www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [ ] Use unified namespace for attribute names across SolutionEditors, in order to simplify user input.
     * [ ] Add example of sport lesson assignment as an editor page to the webserver.
 * [ ] Support LSP in editor via [Eclipse LSP4J](https://github.com/eclipse-lsp4j/lsp4j), [LSPs](https://github.com/qualified/lsps) and CodeMirror.
-* [ ] Document code editor, as the no-code editor will be deprecated.
+* [ ] Document code editor.
 * [ ] Check sport lesson assignment model.
+* [ ] Translate Java based lesson assignment model to the new programming language.
 * [ ] Check test data.
 * [ ] Solve sport lesson assignment.
 * [ ] Make it easier to understand the solution.